Software License Agreement: Everything You Need to Know

 - Conditions for late payments

 - Increased fees for usage of the software on additional computers.
-For example, if only 1 computer is to be used to access the software, any additional computers used will require an additional fee.
+For example, if only one computer is to be used to access the software, any additional computers used will require an additional fee.

 This section is more important than one would initially think.
 You want to ensure that your software source code is kept confidential.
 If you leave this section out of your software license agreement, then the Licensee has full access to your software source code.
 That means that the Licensee can create the same software and utilize and/or license the software for financial gain.